shuklachitransh/file-transfer/README.md

-# UDP File Transfer System
+# •UDP File Transfer System
 This project is a simple UDP-based file transfer system consisting of a server and a client application.
 The server can broadcast files to multiple clients, and the client can request files or listen for broadcasted files.

 # Table of Contents